TheNickOfTime/handbrake-web/README.md

 ### Worker(s)

 The worker component does the heavy lifting via HandBrakeCLI.
-Jobs are sent to workers by the server, and the workers will process the provided media based on a provided HandBrake preset configuration. **The work done by the worker is very computationally expensive** - it is recommended that you **run a single worker instance per machine**, and that machine either have a high core-count CPU _or_ have GPU hardware transcoding features available to the worker.
+Jobs are sent to workers by the server, and the workers will process the provided media based on a provided HandBrake preset configuration. **The work done by the worker is very computationally expensive** - it is recommended that you **run a single worker instance per machine**, and that machine either have a high core-count CPU _or_ have GPU hardware encoding features available to the worker.

 ## Setup

+> [!CAUTION]
+> These instructions (here and on the [wiki](https://github.com/TheNickOfTime/handbrake-web/wiki)) are in a transitional period approaching the release of v0.8.0 and will not be accurate if you are attempting to deploy the latest stable release (v0.7.3).
+Please reference [the tag for v0.7.3](https://github.com/TheNickOfTime/handbrake-web/tree/v0.7.3) for working instructions.

 HandBrake Web is deployed via docker, and most easily via `docker compose`.
 The below setup will guide you to have the server and a single worker instance running on the same machine.